Ronin (DC Comics): Plot

-Back at Aquarius, Virgo explains what has occurred to Casey McKenna, who assumes Virgo's logic units have been affected, but begins an investigation anyway.
+Virgo explains what happened to Casey McKenna, who assumes that Virgo's logic units have been affected, but begins an investigation anyway.
 Agat infiltrates the complex, where he murders Taggart and assumes his form.
-In this guise, Agat begins negotiating a weapons deal with the Japan-based Sawa Corporation.
-Peter McKenna is outraged; he had created the technology under the agreement that it would be for non-violent purposes only.
-He confronts Taggart and realizes that he is an impostor.
-He informs Virgo, who is not only unshaken by this revelation, but immediately informs Taggart, forming a pact with him.
+Under this guise, he begins negotiating a weapons deal with the Japanese Sawa Corporation.
+This angers Peter McKenna, as he created the technology under the agreement that it would be used for non-violent purposes.
+He confronts Taggart and realizes that he is an impostor, but Virgo is unsurprised by this revelation and forms a pact with Taggart.
 Peter infiltrates Virgo's memory bank and forces her to show him what happened to Taggart.
-Even with the video replay, Peter refuses to believe the story and accuses Virgo of killing Taggart.
-He is kidnapped and held prisoner by Agat.
+However, Peter refuses to believe the story and accuses Virgo of killing Taggart, and Agat captures him.

-Head, an aging hippie who realizes that the ronin is his ticket to security, tells the ronin that he will 'manage' him and take care of him; the ronin passively acquiesces.
-Head plans to sell the ronin as "The Elvis of Violence", and makes deals with the heads of both the Nazi and Black factions to kill the other faction's leader in exchange for rice, beer, sterno, and a place to sleep.
+Head, a hippie who realizes that the ronin is his ticket to security, promises to take care of him, which he reluctantly agrees to.
+Head plans to sell him as "The Elvis of Violence", and makes deals with the heads of the Nazi and Black factions to kill the other faction's leader in exchange for food and a place to sleep.

-Casey McKenna gets authorization to pursue and retrieve the ronin, understanding from Virgo that Billy Challas has somehow been transformed into a killer, and that the absence of effective law enforcement means that capturing him is Aquarius' responsibility.
-The three man team who finds the ronin, however, is killed without hesitation.
-Convinced of Virgo's story, Casey seeks permission to kill the ronin.
-Taggart denies this when Virgo informs him that the ronin is, in fact, Billy, complete with telekinetic power and, as such, might be useful in cybernetics.
-Casey finds the ronin dealing with the Nazi and Black factions and, despite her orders, attempts to kill him.
-Casey is knocked unconscious by the two factions before she can accomplish this and is thrown into a pit.
-The ronin kills both faction leaders, discards Head, and goes to rescue Casey.

-The pit leads into sewers infested with cannibals, who swarm and kidnap Casey and the ronin.
-The ronin breaks free and slaughters the cannibals.
-Casey is surprised to find herself falling in love with the ronin.
-It snows shortly thereafter, for the first time in five years, and the ronin speaks English out of the blue.
-Casey and the ronin sleep together in the snow.
+Casey McKenna is authorized to retrieve the ronin after learning from Virgo that the lack of effective law enforcement means that Aquarius is responsible for capturing him.
+Now convinced of Virgo's story, Casey seeks permission to kill the ronin, but Virgo informs him that he is actually Billy.
+Casey finds the ronin dealing with the Nazi and Black factions and, against orders, attempts to kill him.
+Before she can do so, the factions knock her unconscious and throw her into a pit.
+The ronin kills the faction leaders and leaves Head behind before going to rescue Casey from the pit, which leads into sewers inhabited by cannibals who kidnap them.
+The ronin breaks free and kills them, and Casey is surprised to find herself falling in love with him.